gcdengansto/inspy/README.md

 The source code of Inspy is partially from the python package Neutronpy (<https://neutronpy.github.io/>, which was developed by David M Fobes) after tests and fixing bugs.
 The source code for the Triple Axis Spectrometer resolution calculations was partially based on or translated from the MATLAB library ResLib 3.4c (<http://www.neutron.ethz.ch/research/resources/reslib>`  which was originally developed by Andrey Zheludev, ETH Zuerich. email: zhelud@ethz.ch).

+If the source code in this Python package is used for data analysis for publications, please cite the article mentioned above.
+Namely, [TasVisAn and InsPy: Python packages for triple-axis spectrometer data visualization, analysis, instrument resolution calculation and convolution](https://onlinelibrary.wiley.com/iucr/doi/10.1107/S1600576725008180)

 Disclaimer
 ----------